-Each unit's annual evaluation criteria and standards\should balance the need for clarity and concreteness, on the one hand, and the equally compelling need for generality and adaptability, on the other hand.
-Addressing the former is a prerequisite for ensuring consistency and equity; addressing the latter is a prerequisite for dealing fairly but flexibly with the diversity of cases likely to confront a unit's faculty members and supervisors.
+Each unit's annual evaluation criteria and standards must balance the need for clarity and concreteness, on the one hand, and the equally compelling need for generality and adaptability, on the other hand.
+Addressing the former is a prerequisite for ensuring consistency and equity; addressing the latter is a prerequisite for dealing fairly but flexibly with the diversity of cases likely to confront aunit's faculty members and supervisors.
 Creativity and intellectual exploration are crucial ingredients in all successful universities.
 Because of this, units are encouraged to adopt evaluation criteria and standards that provide incentives for experimentation and innovation, encouraging faculty members to consider projects whose likelihood of long-term success may be initially uncertain.
 Each unit's criteria and standards should provide guidance to the faculty members and supervisors confronted by such cases.

 Approval of each unit's annual evaluation criteria and standards requires confirmation by a majority vote of its in-unit faculty members (CBA Article 10.3), before advancing to the President or designee for final approval.
-Owing to this requirement, developing these criteria and standards should be a collaborative undertaking, with final recommendation to the President or designee for approval occurring only after careful deliberation by each unit's faculty.
+Owing to this requirement, developing these criteria and Formatted: Centered